TETANUS IN PETS

 We have all heard of tetanus shots and have some sense that we are supposed to periodically get them, especially after exposure to some sort of dirty wound or bite.
 Some of us may even know that tetanus is sometimes referred to as “lock jaw” but the general knowledge of tetanus usually does not extend much beyond that.
 Most people are not aware that tetanus is a problem for animals as well as people (though horse owners are probably all too familiar with tetanus).

-Tetanus is a disease caused by a toxin secreted by a bacterium known as Clostridium tetani, one of many toxin secreting Clostridia.
+Tetanus is a disease caused by a toxin secreted by a bacterium known as Clostridium tetani, one of many toxin-secreting Clostridia.
 These bacteria are anaerobic, meaning that they grow in conditions where there is no oxygen (such as a deep bite wound or puncture).
 Clostridiaare soil bacteria, meaning that they live in dirt so it should be easy to see how a puncture contaminated with dirt would be the classical tetanus-yielding wound.
-Such wounds are particularly common on farms where there might be nails on the ground, ready to pierce a human or animal foot.
-A fight involving a bite wound and rolling around in dirt might also offer an opportunity for tetanus.
+Such wounds are particularly common on farms where there might be nails or bits of wire on the ground, ready to pierce a human or animal foot, but there is nothing special about rusted metal in predisposing to tetanus.
+The puncture can come from any pointed object.
+The pointy object provides the puncture (an anaerobic wound) and contamination with dirt provides the Clostridia.
+A fight involving a bite wound and rolling around in dirt might similarly offer an opportunity for tetanus.

 THE TOXIN AND WHAT IT DOES